Afghanistan: Debacle for Germany's intelligence services | DW | 19.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 This has in turn put the government itself under massive pressure to explain how such a fiasco was possible.
-After all, as recently as June, Foreign Minister Heiko Maas told the German parliament, the Bundestag, that it was inconceivable, "that the Taliban would, within just a few weeks, be able to seize power."
+As recently as June, Foreign Minister Heiko Maas told the German parliament, the Bundestag, that it was inconceivable "that the Taliban would, within just a few weeks, be able to seize power."

 The German government gets regular reports from the BND as well as from the Federal Office for the Protection of the Constitution and the Military Counterintelligence Service on the overall security situation.
 These bulletins are of huge significance for Bundeswehr forces deployed abroad and for German embassy staff and ancillary personnel from the local population.